Vana Parva: English translations

 Clay Sanskrit Library has published a 15 volume set of the Mahabharata which includes a translation of Vana Parva by William Johnson.
 This translation is modern and uses an old manuscript of the epic.
 The translation does not remove verses and chapters now widely believed to be spurious.

+The entire parva has been "transcreated" and translated in verse by the poet Dr. Purushottama Lal published by Writers Workshop.

 Inspiration for later works

 The Kirata sub-parva of Aranya Parva has inspired several major poems and expanded works, such as the Kirātārjunīya by Bhāravi.